Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 Everyone tests their software to some extent, if only by running it and trying it out.
 Most programmers do a certain amount of exploratory testing while they write new code or change old code.
-This may involve printing or plotting outputs of your code as you program.
+This may involve printing or plotting the outputs of your code as you program.

 Systematic testing codifies these behaviors, allowing them to be automatically applied quickly and repeatedly over entire code bases.
 Systematic testing cannot be done properly without a certain amount of automation because every change to the software means that the software needs to be tested all over again.